sarathsp06/urlhawk/README.md

 # URLHawk - CLI Interview Challenge

-**URLHawk** is a high-performance CLI tool that swoops down on multiple URLs simultaneously, fetching their responses with hawk-like precision and speed.
+A CLI tool for fetching HTTP responses from multiple URLs concurrently and writing results to CSV format.

 ## Problem Statement